PunkUnicorn/The-Return-of-Tom-Thumb/Event - Reds uncles inn.md

 The Tailor says "No" laughs.
 Explains the situation.

 Red comes back and the owner is her uncle.
-Her father was worried, the uncle shouldn't let her go
+Her father was worried, the uncle shouldn't let her go.

-Red says purring delightedly to the others, and her uncle "I'd like to see you try and stop me"
+Red says purring delightedly to the others, and her uncle "I'd like to see you try and stop me."

-U@ncle would laugh, say to the others "She's just like her mother"
+Uncle would laugh, say to the others "She's just like her mother."

-Red would say "Look uncle, I have my own little crew"
+Red would say "Look uncle, I have my own little gang."

-Uncle sees Knight, Thief, Bard but not said directly
+Uncle sees a fighter, thief and a bard.
+A bloody adventuring party.
+But this is never said directly in the prose, but alluded to.

 He laughs.
-Red is a genius
+Red is a genius he thinks.

 Summary:
 - Red is a genius